maplibre/maplibre-native/platform/darwin/docs/guides/Predicates and Expressions.md

 Other comparison predicate options are unsupported, namely `l` (for locale sensitivity) and `n` (for normalization).
 A comparison is locale-sensitive as long as it is case- or diacritic-insensitive.
+Comparison predicate options are not supported in conjunction with comparison modifiers like `ALL` and `ANY`.

 ### Operands